nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Recur tasks: `recur`

-Recurs a task either daily, monthly or weekly or removes the recurrence of the task.
+Recurs a task either daily, biweekly or weekly or removes the recurrence of the task.

 Format: `recur INDEX r/RECURRENCE`